-It will help you master the presentation process, from: initial creative ideas, through to writing, design, and delivering with impact.
+It'll help you master the presentation process from initial creative ideas through to writing, design, and delivering with impact.

 These quick PowerPoint Presentation tips are some of my favorite ways to rapidly improve a presentation.
 Keeping them in mind while you build a presentation can help you build a deck you'll be confident about presenting.

-- Microsoft PowerPointHow to Make Animated PowerPoint Presentations With TemplatesAndrew Childress
+- Microsoft PowerPointHow to Make Animated PowerPoint Presentations With PPT TemplatesAndrew Childress

-- Microsoft PowerPointHow to Make Creative PowerPoint Presentations (With Unique Ideas)Andrew Childress
+- Microsoft PowerPointHow to Make Creative PowerPoint PPT Presentations (With Unique Ideas)Andrew Childress

 - Microsoft PowerPointHow to Add Text to PowerPoint & Make Amazing Text EffectsAndrew Childress